metal3-io/ironic-standalone-operator/README.md

-# ironic-operator
+# Metal3 Ironic Operator

-Operator to maintain an Ironic deployment for Metal3
+Operator to maintain an Ironic deployment for Metal3.

+## OpenShift notes

+- Running a database requires the user to have `system:openshift:scc:nonroot` constraint.